microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Then click on **Generate token**.
 If you need more information on this mechanism you can refer to the [official documentation][az-dev-center-github-pat].

-Now, open the resource group deploy with Terraform previously and open the Key Vault.
-In the **Secrets** tab, you will find a secret named Pat, click on it and then select **New Version** and update the value with your GitHub Token:
+Now, open the resource group deployed previously and open the Key Vault.
+In the **Secrets** tab, you will find a secret named `Pat`, click on it and then select **New Version** and update the value with your GitHub PAT:

 ![Key Vault Pat](assets/key-vault-pat.png)